xdubois/simpleReader/readme.md

 ## Installation ##

-* Clone repo to your working dir
+* Clone repo to your working dir or download the last version from https://github.com/xdubois/simpleReader/archive/master.zip
 * go to "website" folder with a command line interpreter
 * run: composer update
-* create an empty database
 * run: php artisan app:install

 You're app is now ready to use.